OrlandoMatteo/ProgrammingForIot/Training/Intro/Intro.md

 ---

-#
+# List functions 2/3

 - _list.remove(x)_
   Remove the first item from the list whose value is x.
 It is an error if there is no such item.

 - _list.pop([i])_
   Remove the item at the given position in the list, and return it.
 If no index is specified, a.pop() removes and returns the last item in the list.

+  ---

+# List functions 3/3

 - _list.index(x)_
   Return the index in the list of the first item whose value is x.
 It is an error if there is no such item.